Carelessness, complacency ... catastrophe

 Without the exceptional courage and bravery of the Greater Manchester Fire Brigade the losses would have been far higher

-Only a month after the Manchester fire, in June 1979 the store in Worcester was severely damaged in a copycat arson attack, which started in foam filled pillows in the stockroom.
+Just one month after the tragic events in Manchester, in June 1979 the store in Worcester was severely damaged in a copycat arson attack, which started in foam filled pillows in the stockroom.
 No-one was hurt, but it took nine months to reinstate and re-open the store.
 When trading resumed the branch continued to carry a small range of foam filled furniture and pillows, albeit with very limited stocks and a state-of-the-art sprinkler and alarm system.

 The Manchester store was reinstated at the expense of the insurer.
 It closed exactly five years later, the minimum time permitted in the circumstances.
 Many people believe that the takeover of Woolworth in 1982 was prompted by a loss of confidence in the management after the failures at Manchester.
 It took new owners to address many of the shortcomings identified and to train the staff properly.